saltstack/salt/doc/faq.rst

 What is the best way to restart a Salt daemon using Salt?
 ---------------------------------------------------------

+On systemd-based systems, it should be straighforward.
+Having the the salt-minion running using the KillMode=process option (in the salt-minion.service file) allows the forked salt-minion process to finish it's job (upgrading or restarting the salt-minion daemon) without being killed in the middle of the operation.

-Updating the salt-minion package requires a restart of the salt-minion service.
+Otherwise, updating the salt-minion package requires a restart of the salt-minion service.
 But restarting the service while in the middle of a state run interrupts the process of the minion running states and sending results back to the master.
 It's a tricky problem to solve, and we're working on it, but in the meantime